hedgeberg/RL78_sleigh/README.md

 Credits
 -------

 Thanks to [hthh](https://github.com/hthh/), [thog](https://github.com/thog), and [roblabla](https://github.com/roblabla) for their work on [Ghidra_Falcon](https://github.com/Thog/ghidra_falcon), which served as the base workflow for this project (i.e. I stole their repo and build system and just edited a couple files with the exception of the rl78 defintion files).
-Definitely check through their repo, their debugging workflow that they highlighted in their repo is how I've been debugging this.
+Definitely check through their repo, their debugging workflow that they highlighted there is how I've been debugging this.